• USD

-Camdeboo National Park offers several walking trails, ranging from walks that last an hour to extended hikes where overnight camping is required.
+Camdeboo National Park offers walking trails from easy one-hour routes to extended hikes with overnight camping.
 Forty-three mammal species occur in the park.
-Visitors can see steenbok, black wildebeest, and blesbok when driving in the more open areas.
-Animals that enjoy the thickets include the kudu and grey duiker.
-The Cape buffalo and mountain zebra are rarely spotted, but red hartebeest and gemsbok sightings are a near certainty.
+Visitor can see steenbok, black wildebeest, and blesbok in the open areas, while kudu and grey duiker favor thickets.
+Cape buffalo and mountain zebra are occasional, and red hartebeest and gemsbok are commonly sighted.

 Size